FlexMeasures/flexmeasures/documentation/tut/toy-example-setup.rst

 Add some price data
 ---------------------------------------

 Now to add price data.
-First, we'll create the csv file with prices (EUR/MWh, see the setup for sensor 1 above) for tomorrow.
+First, we'll create the CSV file with prices (EUR/MWh, see the setup for sensor 1 above) for tomorrow.

 .. code-block:: bash